The Laurence Sterne Trust at Shandy Hall

 The Trust promotes Sterne’s work and international reputation through exhibitions, events and public access to the property and its collection of books, paintings, manuscripts, prints and ephemera.
 This collection (largely assembled by Kenneth Monkman, the founder of the Trust) is internationally recognised.
 Shandy Hall is open to the public on advertised days during the summer and by appointment.
 Two acres of beautiful gardens surround the building and are open to the public as a separate attraction.
 Within the grounds there is a converted granary containing a gallery space on the first floor and self-contained accommodation on the ground floor.
 The outbuildings contain a shop and facilities.

 2.30pm – 4.30pm Wednesday and Sunday

 Exhibition open: Refer to Exhibition and events

+Shandy Hall is situated in the beautiful surroundings of the North York Moors National Park.
 The house is situated close to the church in the village of Coxwold, approximately 15 miles north of York, and close to the market towns of Thirsk and Easingwold.
-The village has around 150 inhabitants, a public house, The Fauconberg Arms, Coxwold Tearooms and a pottery.
+The village has around 150 inhabitants, a public house, The Fauconberg Arms, Coxwold Tearooms and a Cabinet Maker.